 The base of this recipe is made using baby bella and white button mushrooms.
 Baby bellas are juvenile portobello mushrooms.
 These mushrooms are also known as cremini mushrooms.
 Baby bella is the shortened name for portobello.

 In addition to the base, you might want to sprinkle in additional mushrooms.
 The additional mushrooms will add complexity and earthy flavors.
 The earthy flavor can be pretty intense; as a general rule, a little goes a long way.

 When it comes to garnishing, there are lots of great options.
 Here are a few suggestions.
 Personally, I love chunky soup, and I load up on garnishes.

 Frequently Asked Questions

 Yes!
 I would say this soup is healthy.
-To make the soup even healthier, substitute the heavy cream with half and half.
+To make the soup healthier, substitute the heavy cream with half and half.

-Much like golden mushroom soup, creamy mushrooms soup is lighter in flavor and texture than traditional cream of mushroom soup.
+Much like golden mushroom soup, creamy mushroom soup is lighter in flavor and texture than traditional cream of mushroom soup.
 However, there are a lot of additional flavors in the golden mushroom soup that my recipe does not have.

 Freezer - I do not recommend freezing this soup.

 In the Mood for Something Else?
 Try One of These Recipes:

 - 1 medium onion, diced